edera-dev/sprout/docs/setup/signed/debian.md

-# Setup Sprout for Ubuntu with Secure Boot
+# Setup Sprout for Debian with Secure Boot

 ## Prerequisites

-- Modern Ubuntu release: tested on Ubuntu 25.10 ARM64
+- Modern Debian release: tested on Debian 13 ARM64
 - EFI System Partition mounted on `/boot/efi` (the default)
 - ext4 or FAT32/exFAT formatted `/boot` partition
+- You will need the following packages installed: `openssl`, `shim-signed`, `mokutil`, `sbsigntool`

 ## Step 1: Generate and Install Secure Boot Key